About Us ( A&G Dent Repair )

-At A&GPDR, we utilize a process known as Paintless Dent Repair (PDR) to remove creases, door dings and hail damage.
+At A&G Dent Repair, we utilize a process known as Paintless Dent Repair (PDR) to remove creases, door dings and hail damage.

 Using specialized tools and training specific to paintless dent repair, we gently massage the damaged area back to its original condition without repainting or using harsh chemicals while still retaining the factory finish.